IBM/SalesEnablement-L3-OpenShift/docs/labguide/checkDeploymentStatus.md

 Later in this lab you will deploy another NGINX web server and create a load balancer to distribute requests between the two web servers.
 To make it easier to identify which web server is being access, change the content that is displayed when you access this server.

-12. Issue the following commands in the **Terminal** to modify the web server's default page.
+11. Issue the following commands in the **Terminal** to modify the web server's default page.
 You will first create a backup copy of the original file in case you want to revert back to it later.

 ```
 cp index.html index.html.orig
-echo "NGINX Server 1 works!" > index.html
+echo NGINX Server 1 works! > index.html
 ls
 ```